rijksuniversiteit-groningen/BrightspaceWidgets/TableOfContents/README.md

 - Upload the files in [public/](public) to Brightspace Public Files in `/shared/Widgets/TableOfContents`
 - Add the widget to the course homepage(s).

+## Hide progress indicators
+By default, the progress indicators will be visible.
+It is possible to hide the progress indicators by passing the variable `window.hideProgressBar=true`.